 Apsara dance is the most famous performance art of Cambodia.
-This elegant, classical dance was created by the Royal Ballet of Cambodia in the mid 20th Century.
-Many hotels have dinner performances.
-Witness a monk blessing ceremony or test your culinary skills at a Khmer cooking class.
+This elegant, classical dance was created by the Royal Ballet of Cambodia in the mid-20th Century.
+Many hotels also have dinner performances.
+Witness a monk-blessing ceremony or test your culinary skills at a Khmer cooking class.

 When to go

 Siem Reap can be visited all year-round, with each season offering its advantage.
-Weather-wise, the area is driest from November through to March, with December to February being the most pleasant, for temperatures.
-However, this is also peak season which brings higher prices and more tourists so major sites can get crowded.
-In the wet season from May to October, most rain occurs during the afternoon, leaving ample time during the rest of the day to explore.
+Weather-wise, the area is driest from November through to March, with December to February being the most pleasant, temperatures-wise.
+However, this is also the peak season, which brings higher prices and more tourists, so major sites can get crowded.
+In the wet season, from May to October, most rain occurs during the afternoon, leaving ample time during the rest of the day to explore.
 Angkor Wat is particularly photogenic when the surrounding moat is full.